Ray Liotta dies at 67: reports

 He was 67 years old.

 The actor died in his sleep in the Dominican Republic, Deadline reported.
-He was there filming a new movie, according to Deadline.
+He was there filming a new movie, according to the outlet.

-Nexstar spoke with Liotta’s booking agent Thursday who declined to offer comment.
+Nexstar spoke with a representative for Liotta’s booking agent Thursday, who declined to offer comment.

+Liotta was born in Newark, New Jersey, in 1954.
+He once told Larry King he didn’t aspire to be an actor in his younger years, but began to pursue the craft after starting college at the University of Miami in the mid-1970s.

+“When I decided I wanted to do acting in college, it was [those] ‘70s-type movies … but the movies of the ‘70s were great,” he told King in a 2014 episode of “Larry King Now.”
+“And I aspired towards that, because that’s what my learning was.”

 The actor also made several guest appearances in popular TV shows, including “Frasier,” “Modern Family,” “The Simpsons,” and even “Spongebob SquarePants.”
-He won a Primetime Emmy Award for his acting in an episode of “ER.”
-Liotta also hosted “Saturday Night Live” in 2003.
+Liotta also hosted “Saturday Night Live” in 2003, and won a Primetime Emmy Award for his role in a 2004 episode of “ER.”

+More recently, Liotta returned to a mobster role in the “Sopranos” prequel “The Many Saints of Newark.”
+In a 2021 interview with TODAY promoting the movie, Liotta downplayed the hype around the prequel and shared his preference for a quiet life.

+“I’m not the kind of actor who wants to watch or see what I did, or see what it looks like,” he said.
+“I just like staying home with my fiancé, watching TV and chilling.”

 This is a developing story.
 Check back for updates.